what is None?

 RED: make it fail

-I add a test to see if None is a tuple (anything in parentheses (())), pronounced two-pull
+I add a test to see if None is a tuple (anything in parentheses (()) separated by commas), pronounced too-pull

 39 self.assertNotIsInstance(None, str)